 What Chatbots Do

-- Answering questions from a knowledge base or trained information
+- Answering questions from a knowledge base or trained information, with retrieval-augmented generation (RAG) pulling from product docs, help center articles, and internal wikis

-- Guiding users through structured processes (booking an appointment, completing a form)
+- Guiding users through structured processes such as booking an appointment, completing a form, or filing a return

-- Routing conversations to human agents when appropriate
+- Routing conversations to human agents with full transcripts attached so the handoff is clean

-Modern chatbots — those built on large language models rather than decision trees — are significantly more capable than their predecessors.
-They handle conversational variation well, understand context across a conversation, and can respond to questions that weren't explicitly anticipated.
+Modern chatbots built on large language models (Intercom Fin, Zendesk AI Agents, Ada, Drift, Kustomer IQ, or custom implementations on top of OpenAI or Anthropic APIs) are significantly more capable than their decision-tree predecessors.
+They handle conversational variation well, understand context across a conversation, and can respond to questions that were not explicitly anticipated.
+Fin, for example, reports typical resolution rates of 40 to 50 percent on well-scoped knowledge bases.

 What AI Agents Do

-- Running scheduled or triggered workflows without constant human direction
+- Running scheduled or triggered workflows without constant human direction, for example a nightly job that reconciles 10,000 invoices against a general ledger

-- Handling processes where the right next step depends on what happened at the previous step
+- Handling processes where the right next step depends on what happened at the previous step, such as a research agent that decides whether a prospect needs a LinkedIn enrichment, a funding lookup, or a competitor scan

-- Taking actions in systems (CRM updates, email sends, database queries) as part of executing a task
+- Taking actions in systems (CRM updates, email sends, database writes, file generation) as part of executing a task, with full audit logs

 The Comparison